Hreacon/js-week3-blog/agile.md

 # Doing

-Allow users to navigate to individual posts and add new comments.
+Allow users to navigate to individual posts allow users to add new comments to posts.
 Give users the opportunity to update the content of their comments.
 Provide the option to delete comments.
 Fix Date Display